Tips and tricks

 Hold Shift

-to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures and annotations at the timeline:
+to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures, annotations or automation events:

 Pen tool